mtlynch/mtlynch.io/content/posts/nixos-pi4/index.md

 [nixos@nixos~:]$
 ```

-If the boot failed, try [updating your Pi's bootloader](#troubleshooting-upgrade-to-the-latest-pi-bootloader) to the latest available version.
+If the boot failed, try [updating your Pi's bootloader](#troubleshooting-upgrade-to-the-latest-pi-bootloader) to the latest available version and then trying again.

 ## Enable SSH access (optional)

-When I'm working with a Raspberry Pi system, I find it helpful to set up SSH so I can access the Pi from my normal desktop rather than typing on a separate keyboard or using TinyPilot.
+When working with Raspberry Pis, I find SSH much more convenient than typing on a separate keyboard or using TinyPilot.

-There are two options for enabling SSH access.
+There are two options for enabling SSH access on a fresh NixOS system.

 ### Option 1: Add a password